jakeUpBrown/jeopardy-game/README.md

 Sound effects
 Animations in both CSS and JavaScript
 Authentic Jeopardy style and feel
-One-button input designed around multiple users on the same keyboard
+One-button input designed for multiple users on the same keyboard